mbeps/artificial-intelligence-university-notes/Machine Learning/Week 4.md

 ![image](https://github.com/user-attachments/assets/ceb3f764-cbaa-4cc6-851f-2708a7c9af9d)

+> Showing the Markov Chain for weather prediction with two states (rainy and cloudy) and transition probabilities between them

 **Hidden Markov Models**:
 - States are **hidden** (not directly observable)
 - We only observe **emissions** or **observations** that are probabilistically related to the hidden states